Horace Day: Portraits of African Americans

 From the beginning of Day's career, he chose to do portraits and portrait studies of persons whom he found interesting subjects, in addition to formal commissions.
 Like his other work, Day's portraits were done from life.
 When an early group of portraits of children from the Henry Street Settlement were included in an exhibition at the Macbeth Gallery in 1937, the portraits were singled out for their good humor and depth of perception.
 Day continued to do drawings, watercolors, and oil portraits of his fellow soldiers while serving in the Army.

 Notable among Day's portraits and portrait studies are numerous portraits of African-Americans many of whom he met on the street while painting.
-At a time when African-Americans harbored insecurities about their skin color, Day with an artist's eye saw beauty in the variety and tonal richness of black skin.
-In connection with one recent exhibition of these portraits that explored issues of style and identity as expressed by African-Americans in Alexandria, Virginia, during the 1970s, Adrienne Childs observed that "Horace Day demonstrated a high level of consciousness of the history and politics of representing blacks, as well as the social and psychological impact that the prevailing standards of beauty had on some people of color. … In many ways, Day’s portraits of African American subject respond to the demeaning tropes of blackness that characterized the images of blacks in American art and popular visual culture through the early twentieth century" in America.”

-When exhibited, Day’s portraits of African Americans have been commended for their confident brush strokes and bold color combinations.
-In the view of some, Day’s portraits of African-Americans are his best work.
+At a time when African-Americans harbored insecurities about their skin color, Day saw beauty in the variety and tonal richness of black skin.
+In connection with one recent exhibition of these portraits that explored issues of style and identity as expressed by African-Americans in Alexandria, Virginia, during the 1970s, Adrienne Childs observed that "Horace Day demonstrated a high level of consciousness of the history and politics of representing blacks, as well as the social and psychological impact that the prevailing standards of beauty had on some people of color. … In many ways, Day’s portraits of African American subject respond to the demeaning tropes of blackness that characterized the images of blacks in American art and popular visual culture through the early twentieth century in America.”
+When exhibited, Day’s portraits of African Americans are considered his best work.